Probate Bond (Estate Bond)

 It is possible.
 However, it depends on the extent of your credit issues.
 You may be able to get approved if you only have moderate credit problems.
 Serious credit issues will make you ineligible for bonding.
-Legal counsel will help guide you through the process and increase your chances of getting approved.
+Securing the help of legal counsel will help guide you through the process and increase your chances of getting approved.
 Fill out our application online to see if you qualify.

 - Why is a probate bond required of me?

-It protects all rightful heirs that you act as executor for by guaranteeing you will abide by the will or the state's probate laws if there is no will.
+It protects all rightful heirs of estates in which you are executor or fiduciary by guaranteeing you will abide by the will or probate laws if there is no will.
 If you do not disburse the estate according to the will or probate laws, a claim can be filed on the bond, which you must repay.

 - How do I avoid claims?

 Execute the estate in accordance with the will.
-If there is no will, you must cooperate with your state's probate law.
+If there is no will, you must cooperate with the probate law.
 Watch our video to get a better understanding of claims.